WHAT'S YOUR FITNESS AGE? UNLOCKING THE SECRETS OF VO2 MAX

 VO2 max (also known as maximal oxygen uptake or simply VO2) is a measure of the maximum amount of oxygen that a person can consume during exercise.
 It is typically measured in milliliters of oxygen per kilogram of body weight per minute (ml/kg/min).
 It is widely accepted as the best indicator of cardiovascular fitness and endurance capacity.
 It is widely used by sports scientists, coaches, and athletes to monitor training, evaluate performance, and predict success in endurance events.

 A high VO2 max is associated with better endurance and overall fitness, and it is generally considered to be a sign of good health.
-However, it is important to note that other factors such as muscle fiber type, lactate threshold, and efficiency, also play a role in endurance performance.
+However, it is important to note that other factors such as muscle fibre type, lactate threshold, and efficiency, also play a role in endurance performance.

 How is VO2 Max measured?